 Crack-free GaN grown using MOCVD on an n-type Si (111) substrate is reported by Li et al. [78].
-By using different pressures to grow the AlN buffer layer of 40-nm thickness per layer, high quality of GaN with the absence of crack is obtained.
+By using different pressures to grow the AlN buffer layer of 40 nm thickness per layer, high quality of GaN with the absence of crack is obtained.
 The GaN film is grown without the AlN nucleation layer because the roughness of the nucleation layer when doped decreases the electrical performance of devices.
-The study also shows that a 3D-grown GaN can lessen the tensile stress and, when the 3D growth time is prolonged, the residual stress in the top layer of GaN decreases, resulting in the reduction of cracks.
-The threading dislocation (TD) densities of the sample obtained by AFM is about $5.2 \times 10^8$ cm-2 and the RMS roughness is 0.238 nm.
+The study also shows that a 3D-grown GaN can lessen the tensile stress and, when the 3D growth time is prolonged, the residual stress in the top layer of

+GaN decreases, resulting in the reduction of cracks.
+TD density of the sample obtained by AFM is about 5.2×10^8 cm-2 and the RMS roughness is 0.238 nm.

 Iwata et al. fabricated a GaN layer using MOVPE on a (111) Si substrate [90].
-They reported the influence of rapid thermal annealing (RTA) on the crystal defects.
+They reported the influence of Rapid Thermal Annealing (RTA) on the crystal defects.
 The RTA is conducted inside an infrared gold image furnace.
-The AlN nucleation layer is grown at 970-1220 °C, while the AlInN buffer layer is deposited at 720 °C. According to the study, the RTA does not affect the yellow emission band (YL), as shown in Figure 15.
-However, using the TEM measurement, they learned that threading dislocations with the half-look screw type shrink/move when RTA is done at 600-700 °C. Nevertheless, no change is observed regarding the edge and mixed types of dislocations.
+The AlN nucleation layer is grown at 970-1220°C, while the aluminum indium nitride (AlInN) buffer layer is deposited at 720°C. According to the study, the RTA does not affect the yellow emission band (YL), as shown in Figure 15.
+However, using the TEM measurement, they learned that TD with the half-look screw-type shrink/move when RTA is done at 600-700°C. Nevertheless, no change is observed regarding the edge and mixed types of dislocations.